gbrough/GettingStartedMachineLearning/What is Artificial Intelligence.md

-## What is Artificial Intelligence
+## What is Artificial Intelligence?

  1. Simulating higher functions of the human brian.